 Pawn

-The physical and visual representation of what the player (or AI) is controlling.
-This can be a vehicle, a warrior, a turret, or anything that presents your game’s character.
-A common sub-class for Pawn is Character which implements a SkeletalMesh and more importantly a CharacterMovementComponent with MANY options for fine-tuning how your player can traverse the environment using common shooter type movement.
+Pawn is the physical and visual representation of what the player (or AI) is controlling.
+This can be a vehicle, soldier, turret, or anything that presents your game’s character.
+A common sub-class for Pawn is Character which implements a SkeletalMesh and more importantly a CharacterMovementComponent with tons of options for fine-tuning how your player can traverse the environment for standard bipedal movement.

 Accessing Pawns